 While the community focuses on making WordPress usable by people without technical expertise, maintaining the site requires some amount of idea of the basics of a WordPress site.
 For instance, updating plugins and themes is the most advisable security precaution but a lot of time updates can break a site.
 If one acquaints oneself on how to test updates before making them on the site, one may be saved from a lot of hassle.

 A large portion of WordPress site owners don’t have any technical know-how and many are not bothered about learning how to maintain their websites.
 This makes them an easy target.
 Hackers these days are not hung up with big websites alone.
 They have devised ways to use small sites too which means if you own a small website, it has a probability of being targeted as much as any other site.
-This is why using a security plugin like MalCare makes sense.
+This is why using a security plugin makes sense (Recommended read – Top WordPress security plugin compared).
 If you don’t have the time to learn how to manage a site, why not automate the process by using a security solution.

 Reason 3: Different Sorts of Developers